ocaml/dune/doc/tests.rst

 There are several inline tests framework available for OCaml, such as ppx_inline_test_ and qtest_.
-We will use ppx_inline_test_ as an example as at the time of writing this document it has the necessary setup to be used with Jbuilder out of the box.
+We will use ppx_inline_test_ as an example as at the time of writing this document it has the necessary setup to be used with dune out of the box.

 ppx_inline_test_ allows to write tests directly inside ml files as
 follow: